ZaninDavide/patatrac/docs.typ

 #raw(repr(patatrac.rect(100,20)("anchors")), lang: "typc")

-The anchors are placed both at the vertices and at the centers of the faces of the rectangle and their rotation specify the tangent direction at every point.
+The anchors are placed both at the vertices and at the centers of the faces of the rectangle and their rotations specify the tangent direction at every point.
 If you pay attention you will see that the rotation of the anchors is an angle which increases as one rotates counter-clockwise and with zero corresponding to the right direction.
 If you use the renderer `patatrac.renderers.cetz.debug` you will see exactly where and how the anchors are placed: red corresponds to the tangent (local-$x$) direction and green to the normal (local-$y$) direction.

 ```typc
 draw(floor)